arslantoor/php-symfony/README.md

 # Description
-Setup of basic symfony checklist app which assign checklist on user signup, user can be differentiate on the base of user Role such as ROLE_ADMIN and ROLE_USER.
+Setup of basic symfony checklist app which assign checklist on user signup, user can be differentiate on the base of user Role such as ROLE_ADMIN and ROLE_USER.This app is using sonata admin bundle to manage user record.

 # Prerequisites